When you show an author description or bio at the end of your blog posts, you:

 After installing and activating the Starbox plugin, again the author description immediately showed at the bottom of posts.

-I also noted that there was no indication that the link in the author description was clickable, though this was related to style settings for the blog’s theme rather than the plugin, and would simply need tweaking.
+It was also noted that there was no indication that the link in the author description was clickable, though this was related to style settings for the blog’s theme rather than the plugin, and would simply need tweaking.

 The initial plugin options let you toggle the following options: